phil-7/Library-Catalog/README.md

 ## Motivation

 Millions of people around the world lack reliable internet access, yet have a genuine desire to learn.
 This project aims to bridge that gap by providing a portable, offline-first library that any community can use.

-This project is personal.
-I was born and raised in Haiti, a country where internet access remains limited and unreliable for much of the population.
-Haiti has an incredibly rich culture and a deep hunger for knowledge, yet access to educational resources remains out of reach for many.
-This library is built with that community in mind.
-It is designed to work in places like rural Haiti where connectivity is scarce but the desire to learn is not.
-The interface supports the three languages most relevant to the communities this project serves: English, French, and Haitian Creole (Kreyòl).
+The interface supports the three languages: English, French, and Haitian Creole.
+More languages to come.
 Content is sourced from open educational resources like Wikipedia, PhET Interactive Simulations, and Ekopedia, all available offline through the ZIM file format.

 ---